TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Image/Index.rst

 sourceCollection.dataKey.pixelDensity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. container:: table-row

-   Property
-         sourceCollection.dataKey.pixelDensity
+..  t3-cobj-image:: sourceCollection.dataKey.pixelDensity

-   Data type
-         integer / :ref:`stdWrap <stdWrap>`
+    :Data type: integer / :ref:`stdWrap <stdWrap>`

-   Description
+    :Default: 1

     Defines the density of the rendered Image, e.g. a retina display would
     have a density of 2, the density is a multiplier for the image
     dimensions: If the pixelDensity is set to 2 and the width is set to
     200 the generated image file will have a width of 400 but will be
     treated inside the html code as 200 pixels.

-   Default
-         1

 .. index:: IMAGE; sourceCollection.dataKey.width